mh-cbon/lister/README.md

   types:  A list of types such as src:dst.
           A type is defined by its package path and its type name, [pkgpath/]name
-          If the Package path is empty, it is set to the current package being generated.
+          If the Package path is empty, it is set to the package name being generated.
-          Name can be a valid type identifier such as TypeName, *TypeName []TypeName
+          Name can be a valid type identifier such as TypeName, *TypeName, []TypeName
   -p:     The name of the package output.
 ```